 Communication/Expectations with Prospects and Incomplete Applicants:

-- TGS has a communication plan in place with all prospective students to respond to all inquiries within 24 business hours.
-You may also receive direct questions from prospective students, or Isabella/Jeff/Candace will refer questions to you with matters that are best for you to address.
+- The Office of Graduate Admissions has a communication plan in place with all prospective students to respond to all inquiries within 24 business hours.
+You may also receive direct questions from prospective students, or representatives within our office will refer questions to you with matters that are best for you to address.
 Please do your best to respond to these inquiries within 24 business hours.

 - Adult learners have become increasingly used to fast response times.
 To make sure the prospective student will see that you have received an email, please set up an automated email reply.
 Automated responses should contain the following information: